tWizT3ddreaMr/DeathPosition/README.md

 # DeathPosition
-Updated version of deathPosition with what we dont use cut out, and a multiple amount of homes
+Updated version of deathPosition with what we dont use cut out, and a multiple amount of death positions